Templeton Library

 History

-In 2001, TCLA signed a lease with Templeton Unified School District (TUSD) for a portion of the high school parking lot at the corner of Main Street and Templeton Road, to be used as a library building site.
-Over the years TCLA fundraised to match San Luis Obispo County funds to build a traditionally built structure on the site.
+In 2001, TCLA signed a lease with Templeton Unified School District (TUSD) for a portion of the high school parking lot at the corner of Main Street and Templeton Road.
+For years, TCLA fundraised to match San Luis Obispo County funds for a traditionally built structure on the site.

-However, in March of 2020, the county had no funds for library facilities.
-TCLA chose to build a modular library on a reduced budget with the donated funds on hand.
-We opened Templeton Library on January 3, 2023, and operate with a volunteer team and one part-time coordinator.
-We plan to pursue sustainable funding from the county to operate the library.
+By March 2020, however, the county had no funds available for library facilities.
+TCLA pivoted, using donated funds on hand to build a modular library on a reduced budget.
+Templeton Library opened on January 3, 2023, and today operates with a volunteer team and one part-time coordinator.
+TCLA continues to pursue sustainable county funding to support ongoing operations.

 The Original Templeton Library